Energy for Growth Hub

 Both data points were used by journalists and policy influencers in pieces in Axios, Nature, the Center for Strategic and International Studies, The Hill, Breakthrough Institute, World Economic Forum, Business Insider Africa, Foreign Policy, Bloomberg Next Africa, African Business, and the Economist, and more.

-Responded to African leaders’ requests with additional data analysis and ideas.
+• Responded to African leaders’ requests with additional data analysis and ideas.
 Privately, several African leaders reached out to us with their perspectives and frustrations.
 They used Hub data and policy points in their own op-eds, speeches, and meetings to call for international policy that better reflected their countries’ needs and goals.

-Briefed the World Bank board.
-At the invitation of African executive directors, Katie Auth, Rose Mutiso, and Todd Moss briefed the full board in February 2022 on energy poverty and how the World Bank can power growth through energy investments while avoiding harm through overly restrictive rules.
+• Briefed the World Bank board at the invitation of African executive directors.
+Katie Auth, Rose Mutiso, and Todd Moss briefed the full board in February 2022 on energy poverty and how the World Bank can power growth through energy investments while avoiding harm through overly restrictive rules.
 The board very rarely invites outsiders to give briefings, signaling both the importance of this issue and the Hub’s leadership and credibility.

 • A new White House Africa strategy released in August 2022 explicitly recognized gas.
 It said, “The United States will work closely with countries as they determine how to best meet their specific energy needs, which include pursuing energy access and economic development goals through technologies such as energy efficiency and renewable energy, as well as gas-to-power infrastructure.”

-Key players:
+Key Partners

 • Vijaya Ramachandran, Hub Board Member and Director for Energy and Development at the Breakthrough Institute.

-• Mark Thurber, Hub Fellow and Stanford University
+• Mark Thurber, Hub Fellow and Stanford University.

 Learn more about the future of natural gas.